lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 _Requirements:_

 +	Integration of advanced robotics for construction, maintenance, and adaptive infrastructure.
-+	Implementation of augmented reality systems for enhanced visitor experiences, including interactive displays and immersive virtual environments.
++	Implement augmented reality systems for enhanced visitor experiences, including interactive displays and immersive virtual environments.
 +	Adoption of autonomous drones for real-time monitoring, maintenance, and security.

 4. Stricter Eco-Friendly Manufacturing Standards